Music

 Interests and research

-Although a general early music enthusiast, I am particularly interested in English music of the late Baroque and Regency eras.
-This period has traditionally been overlooked as a lacuna in musical history, overshadowed by Handel (1685**–**1759) who came before, the great Victorian composers who came after, and the contemporaneous flourishing of music on the Continent in the Classical and Romantic era.
+A general early music enthusiast, I am particularly interested in English music of the late Baroque and Regency eras.
+This period has traditionally been overlooked as a lacuna in musical history, overshadowed by Handel (1685–1759) who came before, the great Victorian composers who came after, and the contemporaneous flourishing of music on the Continent in the Classical and Romantic era.
 Nonetheless, composers like Thomas Arne (composer of Rule, Britannia!) and William Hayes were instrumental in creating a national musical culture that reached the common people, and it is during this period that many of the hymns of the Anglican canon were written.

 Productions